-- 22. If substantive procedures are performed at an interim date, the auditor shall cover the remaining period by performing: - (a) substantive procedures, combined with tests of controls for the intervening period; or - (b) if the auditor determines that it is sufficient, further substantive procedures only, that provide a reasonable basis for extending the audit conclusions from the interim date to the period end.
+- 22. If substantive procedures are performed at an interim date, the auditor shall cover the remaining period by performing: - (a) substantive procedures, combined with tests of controls for the intervening period; or - (b) if the auditor determines that it is sufficient, further substantive procedures only, - that provide a reasonable basis for extending the audit conclusions from the interim date to the period end.
 (Ref: Para.
-A54-A57)

-23. If misstatements that the auditor did not expect when assessing the risks of material misstatement are detected at an interim date, the auditor shall evaluate whether the related assessment of risk and the planned nature, timing, or extent of substantive procedures covering the remaining period need to be modified.
+A54-A57) - 23.
+If misstatements that the auditor did not expect when assessing the risks of material misstatement are detected at an interim date, the auditor shall evaluate whether the related assessment of risk and the planned nature, timing, or extent of substantive procedures covering the remaining period need to be modified.
 (Ref: Para.
 A58)

-Adequacy of Presentation and Disclosure
+Adequacy of Presentation of the Financial Statements

-24. The auditor shall perform audit procedures to evaluate whether the overall presentation of the financial statements, including the related disclosures, is in accordance with the applicable financial reporting framework.
+- 24. The auditor shall perform audit procedures to evaluate whether the overall presentation of the financial statements is in accordance with the applicable financial reporting framework.
+In making this evaluation, the auditor shall consider whether the financial statements are presented in a manner that reflects the appropriate: - Classification and description of financial information and the underlying transactions, events and conditions; and - Presentation, structure and content of the financial statements.
 (Ref: Para.
 A59)